MRT3216/PWMTestBoard/README.md

 # PWMTestBoard
-- Arduino Board that controls a PWM output with a joystick input.
+- Arduino Board that controls a PWM output with a joystick/potentiometer input.
+This can go to speed controller, servo, or any other hobby PWM device.

 ## Debugging
 - Change DEBUG_MODE to true to start debugging